shanujaiswal/Practice_Project/Python/1) Python Notes.md

 # Polymorphism

 --> Polymorphism allows a single interface to be used for different types.
+--> The word "polymorphism" means "many forms", and in programming it refers to methods/functions/operators with the same name that can be executed on many objects or classes.
 --> It enables the same function or method to have different behaviors based on the object it is acting upon.
 ==> Types of Polymorphism: